 Does Winnipeg airport have a lounge?

-The Winnipeg airport has two lounges; the Air Canada Maple Leaf Lounge and the Plaza Premium lounge.
-The Maple Leaf lounge is associated with Air Canada whereas the Plaza Premium lounge is not associated with an airline.
+The Winnipeg airport has two lounges: the Air Canada Maple Leaf Lounge and the Plaza Premium Lounge.
+The Maple Leaf Lounge is associated with Air Canada, whereas the Plaza Premium Lounge is not associated with an airline.
 The latter can be accessed through certain credit card partnerships and by paying a fee at the entrance.

 Does Winnipeg Airport have a Maple Leaf Lounge?

 Yes, Winnipeg Airport has a Maple Leaf Lounge.
 It is located directly across from Gate 9.
 It is very easy to find as the Winnipeg Airport is not very big.
 Turn left after clearing security and look for the Air Canada maple leaf logo hanging above the lounge entrance.
-The lounge has most of the same amenities as other Maple Leaf lounges (food, drinks, wifi, quiet area, seating, TV, digital magazines etc…) however it does not have a shower facility.
+The lounge has most of the same amenities as other Maple Leaf lounges (food, drinks, wifi, quiet area, seating, TV, digital magazines, etc…); however, it does not have a shower facility.

 What say you?